Roger Moore as James Bond, sophisticated British MI6 agent

 What’d He Wear?

 For his briefing aboard HMS Neptune, Bond wears his Blue No. 1C dress uniform.
 As its designation implies, the uniform is constructed from dark navy blue wool.
-This particular uniform was likely tailored for Roger Moore by his tailor at the time, Cyril Castle, who appears to have given it the appropriate traditional English military cut.
+This particular uniform was tailored with the appropriate traditional English military cut.
 The battle dress he wears later was made for the film by Bermans & Nathans, confirmed by a Bonhams auction in March 2007.

 The actual specifications for British Royal Navy uniforms can be found online.
 The Blue No. 1 dress uniform has three different levels – A, B, and C. In this case, Bond wears Blue No. 1c, which is determined by modern guidelines to be worn for: